 * When they date from.

 * Whether they've ever been exhibited in public, written about or featured in any other way.

 Don't think you have to hide anything.
 Far too often, collectors throw away their original gallery receipts or refuse to tell what they paid for their art, where they bought it, or what it's previous ownership history was.
 Reasons usually sound like these-- "If people know what I paid, my art will be worth less" or "If they find out where it comes from, they'll try to buy some themselves."
 These things rarely happen.
-If you feel protective, don't tell everything to anyone who asks, but at least save and record the information for release at some later date.
+If you feel protective, don't tell everything to anyone who asks, but at least document and save this information for release at some later date.
 Don't lose it forever.
-Your descendents will thank you for saving it and passing it down, believe me.
+Your descendants will thank you for saving it and passing it down, believe me.

-Not only does good documentation tend to increase the value of art, but the documentation itself often has value and that value can increase.
+Not only does good documentation tend to increase the value of art, but the documentation itself often has value and that value can increase as well.
 Imagine if you had an original receipt from the sale of a Van Gogh painting that changed hands in the early part of this century.
 Or perhaps your grandfather bought a Picasso and got an inscribed photo of Picasso handing him the painting.
-I'm in this end of the business and can tell you that either of these items would be worth well into the thousands of dollars today.
+I'm in this end of the business and can tell you that either of these items would be worth well into the thousands of dollars today, at least.
 So here's what you do:

 * Whenever possible, get descriptive written statements from artists or dealers or both when you buy art.
 If they won't write something for you, have them tell you about the art and either write it down yourself or record them telling it to you.

-* Save all related books, exhibit catalogues, gallery brochures, reviews, and the like.
+* Save all related books, exhibit catalogues, gallery brochures, reviews and the like.